-The Avenue is an exciting and ambitious project that involves transforming 98 hectares of heavily polluted industrial land over a 17 year programme into a place that can be used and enjoyed by people and wildlife, along with a development platform for ca 1000 new homes.
-Our client is the Homes and Communities Agency (formerly East Midlands Development Agency) and the project is supported by European Regional Development Funds.
+The Avenue is an exciting and ambitious project that involves transforming 98 hectares of heavily polluted industrial land over a 20 year programme into a place that can be used and enjoyed by people and wildlife, along with a development platform for ca 1100 new homes.
+Our client is Homes England and the project is supported by European Regional Development Funds.

 Since 2000, TEP has provided ecological, landscape and soil science assessments, leading to design and implementation of new habitats and landscapes.
 Our work at the Avenue demonstrates: